 Click here for expert, detailed advice you won’t get elsewhere.

 For a backpack, I like a few models that weigh under three pounds: two top-loaders with traditional features like lots of external pockets, the Osprey men’s Exos 58 or 48 ($260, 2 lbs.
 11 oz. for the Exos 58) and women’s Osprey Eja 58 or 48 (read my review) and the Deuter Aircontact Ultra 50+5 and Aircontact Ultra 45+5 SL ($250, 2 lbs.
 11 oz., read my review); and two mimimalist, utralight packs, the Hyperlite Mountain Gear 3400 Windrider ($355, 55L, 1 lb.
 15 oz., read my review) and Gossamer Gear Mariposa 60 ($270, 60L/3,661 c.i., 1 lb.
 14 oz., read my review).

 See all of my picks for the best ultralight backpacks.

 Like what you’re reading?
 Sign up now for my FREE email newsletter!

-For backpacking the JMT in late summer, I carry a down sleeping bag rated around 30 degrees F, with a high down fill ratings (800 and above), because they are warmer, lighter, and more (if also more expensive), and well suited to the dry Sierra summers.
-People who get cold more easily may want a bag rated 20 to 25 degrees, although you can wear layers to supplement the bag’s warmth.
+For backpacking the JMT in late summer, I carry a down sleeping bag rated around 30 degrees F, with a high down fill rating (800 or above), because it’s warmer, lighter, and more packable than a synthetic bag or down bag with lower fill quality (if also more expensive), and well suited to the dry Sierra summers, where there’s little risk of getting a bag wet.

 Plan your next great backpacking adventure in Yosemite and other flagship parks using my expert e-guides.